jcjr30/Calculator/README.md

 <h2>Overview</h2>

 CalculatorV2 is a JavaFX-based calculator application that supports basic and scientific calculations.
-The project is structured to offer a clean, responsive user interface with themes and two seperate layouts.
+The project is meant to offer a clean, responsive user interface with themes and two seperate layouts.

 <h3>Features</h3>